The AI Security Landscape 2026 — Why Every Ethical Hacker Needs to Learn LLM Hacking Now | AI LLM Hacking Course Day 1

 Mr Elite

 The first AI vulnerability I found on a paid engagement was a customer service chatbot at a UK financial institution.
 I extracted the complete system prompt in forty seconds using a single sentence — no special tools, no code, just a carefully framed instruction.
 The system prompt contained the names of every internal API the chatbot could call, the database schema it had access to, and a full description of what data it could retrieve.
 The client had no idea any of that was accessible.
-That discovery sent me down a path that’s now the curriculum you’re reading.
-I’ve since run AI red team assessments for enterprises in finance, healthcare, legal, and technology — and I’ve found critical vulnerabilities in every single one.
+That discovery sent me down a path that is now the curriculum you are reading.
+I have since run AI red team assessments for enterprises in finance, healthcare, legal, and technology — and I have found critical vulnerabilities in every single one.
 The field is wide open.
 There has never been a better time to be an ethical hacker who knows how to test AI systems.

 Join free to earn XP for reading this article Track your progress, build streaks and compete on the leaderboard.